Economy of Namibia: Uranium

-Crude oil
+Oil and gas

-During the pre-independence period, large areas of Namibia, including off-shore, were leased for oil prospecting.
-Some natural gas was discovered in 1974 in the Kudu Field off the mouth of the Orange River, but the extent of this find is only now being determined.
-It is only in 2022 with the Graff discovery of Shell and the Venus discovery of TotalEnergies that Namibia became a true exploration frontier.
+During the pre-independence period, large areas of Namibia, including offshore, were leased for oil prospecting.
+Natural gas was discovered in 1974 in the Kudu gas field off the mouth of the Orange River, but the extent of this find is only now being determined.
+Norwegian operator BW Energy expects a final investment decision in late 2026.
+An associated Kudu power project, to be run by NamPower, is planned.
+With a capacity of up to 800 MW, the plant could supply 50 to 60% of Namibia's baseload power needs.